-One friend pointed out my tattoo free arm looked bigger than my tattooed arm.
-And from that moment on I couldn’t unsee it.
+One friend pointed out that my tattoo free arm, looked bigger than my tattooed arm.
+And from that moment on, I couldn’t unsee it.
 It bugged the heck out of me.

-Every time I’d walk past a mirror or my reflection in a window I’d notice one arm looked bigger than the other.
+Every time I’d walk past a mirror or see my own reflection in a window, I’d notice one arm looked bigger than the other.
 The lack of symmetry drove me to get my second sleeve.

-When I had my second tattoo sleeve designed by my artist we didn’t match colors.
-Matching colors and styles isn’t necessary and I’ve previously covered whether or not tattoo should sleeves should match.
+When I eventually had my second tattoo sleeve designed by my artist, we didn’t match colors.
+Matching colors and styles isn’t always necessary.
+And I’ve previously covered whether or not tattoo sleeves should match.

-I went for a blackout sleeve to go with my color sleeve.
+Instead of matching colors, I went for a blackout tattoo sleeve to go with my color sleeve.
 We matched the length and tone.
 Both are the same length and have heavy ink.
 And it works.
 It works because there’s symmetry.